Dueling Bond Markets Send Mixed Message on Risk | MarketScreener

 Ratings firm Moody's Investors Service almost doubled its one-year global default forecast for high-yield debt to 2.4% this week, up from a 1.3% forecast a month earlier.
 It was the second such increase by Moody's this year, and the firm said it expects continued volatility in its default predictions based on uncertainty about trade relations and how the Fed will respond to future economic data.

-The 10-year U.S. Treasury note yield fell to as low as 2.079% Friday when a monthly survey of consumer expectations forecasted a decline in inflation rates, before rebounding to 2.082%, according to Tradeweb.
-The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, rose to 90.71 Friday from 90.43 Thursday.
+The 10-year U.S. Treasury note yield fell to as low as 2.079% Friday when a monthly survey of consumer expectations forecasted a decline in inflation rates, before rebounding to 2.093%.
+The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, rose to 90.78 from 90.43 Thursday.

 Write to Matt Wirz at matthieu.wirz@wsj.com